 The bottom line

-Hill’s Prescription Diet Metabolic earns a C grade (58/100) from KibbleIQ.
-The formula prioritizes calorie reduction and satiety over ingredient quality — grains and plant proteins dominate, and powdered cellulose is a major component.
-If your vet prescribed Metabolic for weight loss, follow their guidance through the weight loss program.
+Hill’s Prescription Diet Metabolic earns a C grade (55/100) from KibbleIQ on ingredient quality.
+The formula prioritizes calorie reduction and satiety over ingredient quality — grains and plant proteins dominate, powdered cellulose is a major component, and the heavy plant-stack drives the C-tier ingredient grade.
+If your vet prescribed Metabolic for weight loss, the clinical-trial efficacy is real and the medical value is independent of our quality grade — follow their guidance through the weight loss program.
 Once your dog reaches their target weight and your vet approves a transition, consider moving to a higher-quality maintenance food like Blue Buffalo or Taste of the Wild for a meaningful ingredient upgrade.
 Shop on Amazon →

 Sources